 Aswan climate is one of the driest, hottest, and sunniest cities on earth and is usually very humid with an average temperature in the summer from the months of May to September up to 40 C (104 F) while in the winter months from October to march up to is 23 C (73.4 F).

-All of these historical attractions are a part of Nile cruises between Luxor to Aswan and Egypt Tours Portal that provide you with the chance to explore what the Nubian city has to offer from the breathtaking temples and tombs to the ancient marvelous artifacts, so visit our Egypt tour packages and choose your dream vacation.
+All of these historical attractions are a part of Aswan day tours that provide you with the chance to explore what the Nubian city has to offer from the breathtaking temples and tombs to the ancient marvelous artifacts, so visit our Aswan day tours and choose your dream vacation.